Optical Power Meter Kits

 CAL-MIRPD S148C, S180C

-Thorlabs offers recalibration services for our photodiode optical power sensors.
+Thorlabs offers traceable recalibration services for our photodiode optical power sensors.
 To ensure accurate measurements, we recommend recalibrating the sensors annually.
-Recalibration of a single-channel power and/or energy meter console or interface is included with the recalibration of a sensor at no additional cost.
+The manufacturer calibration of a power sensor includes recalibration of a single-channel console or interface at no additional cost; this is unavailable for the accredited calibration option.
 If you wish to calibrate one or more sensors with a dual-channel console, each sensor and console calibration service will need to be purchased individually.
 For more details on these recalibration services, please click the Documents () icons below.

-Refer to the table to the right for the appropriate calibration service Item # that corresponds to your power sensor.
+Refer to Table 236A for the appropriate calibration service Item # that corresponds to your power sensor.

 Requesting a Calibration